 According to redd surveys, Bull Trout spawner distributions show minor variations both within and among tributaries of the Halfway River.
-Although some areas consistently saw redd activity from 2016 to 2023, many areas of high-quality spawning habitat had zero redds in some years.
+Although some areas consistently saw redd activity from 2016 to 2024, many areas of high-quality spawning habitat had zero redds in some years.
 Historic peak count surveys also noted annual changes in Bull Trout distributions, and increased spawning outside of wildlife habitat areas created in 2000 to protect critical Bull Trout spawning habitat (Diversified Environmental Services and Mainstream Aquatics Ltd 2011, 2013).

-Preliminary telemetry data suggest Bull Trout exhibit diverse spawning behaviour, including repeat spawning within the same tributary, spawning in different tributaries in consecutive years, and skip-spawning (Hatch et al. 2024).
+Telemetry data suggest Bull Trout exhibit diverse spawning behaviour, including repeat spawning within the same tributary, spawning in different tributaries in consecutive years, and skip-spawning (Hatch et al. 2024).
+The two Bull Trout redetected at the PIT antennas in both the Chowade River and Cypress Creek, along with multiple redetections of various Bull Trout over several years in the same tributary (Appendix D), support the growing evidence of diverse spawning patterns and the use of the same or different spawning tributaries.
 This variation is likely related to Bull Trout behaviour variability and annual environmental conditions within the watershed.
-Discharge may affect spawner timing and distribution (e.g., Sinnatamby et al. 2018), and discharge during the Bull Trout migration has varied considerably from 2016 to 2023 (Figure 3.1).
-Preliminary data suggest years with high discharge may be associated with higher GAUC redd abundance in smaller tributaries such as Fiddes and Turnoff Creeks.
+Discharge may affect spawner timing and distribution (e.g., Sinnatamby et al. 2018), and discharge during the Bull Trout migration has varied considerably from 2016 to 2024 (Figure 3.1).
+Data suggest years with high discharge may be associated with higher GAUC redd abundance in smaller tributaries such as Fiddes and Turnoff Creeks.
 Changes in water temperature or groundwater discharge can also affect the distribution and abundance of spawning salmonids (e.g., Baxter and McPhail 1999).
 We will continue to monitor redd distribution in the Halfway Watershed to investigate the complex nature of redd site selection.